Henry Hull: Family

-Hull died in Cornwall at his daughter's residence on March 8, 1977.
+Hull died in Cornwall, United Kingdom, at his daughter's residence on March 8, 1977.

 Hull was quoted as saying he owed all his dramatic training to Anglin, with whom he had acted on stage.
 The middle brother, Shelley Hull, was a popular leading man who costarred in Why Marry?, the first play to win the Pulitzer Prize for Drama.
 He fell ill during the run of his biggest hit – the WWI play Under Orders – and died of influenza at 34 on January 14, 1919, during the Spanish influenza epidemic.
 Shelley's widow, Josephine Hull (1877–1957), was a successful stage performer throughout her long life and became an Oscar-winning character actress.